I’m watching the sun set now from our back porch in Savusavu, Fiji and I’m thinking about blogger outreach.

 You, my audience, made this happen because if I didn’t reach out and connect with you, I’d be writing a diary, and I’d probably have sprinted back to weekend work at the container terminal as a security guard in Newark, New Jersey, after I got the pink slip, and failed miserably as a blogger.

-But I decided to use blogger outreach to touch more lives.
+But I decided to use outreach to touch more lives.
 I learned from the greats, made friends, put their knowledge into action and here I am.

 Living in Fiji for 4 months.